jkool702/forkrun/DOCS/DOCS_ALL.md

    ASAN_OPTIONS=detect_leaks=0 LD_PRELOAD=$(ldconfig -p | grep libasan | awk 'NR==1{print $NF}') "${BASH:-bash}" ./test_frun.sh
    ```

+**What the sanitizers do and do not validate:** TSan observes races only within a single process. forkrun's core coordination is *cross-process* (forked scanner/worker/orderer processes on a shared `MAP_ANONYMOUS` mapping); TSan cannot instrument cross-process shared-memory accesses, as each process has private shadow memory.
+The matrix validates intra-process threading and general memory hygiene; the cross-process ordering protocol is guaranteed by INVARIANTS.md and exercised by the full stress matrix.
+ASan/UBSan coverage is process-local and applies fully.

 If all unit tests and benchmarks pass cleanly on UMA and NUMA topologies, under both standard and sanitized conditions, the build is considered stable and ready for release.

 ---